Was Your Business Loan Denied? Don’t Panic: Do This Instead

 You’re about to make your business dream a reality and then you learn that your small business loan is denied.
-While this is devastating, a ‘no’ isn’t forever – it simply means that you have more prep work to do or that it wasn’t the right loan, from the right lender, at the right time.
+While this is disappointing, a ‘no’ isn’t forever – it simply means that you have more prep work to do or that it wasn’t the right loan, from the right lender, at the right time.

 Here are practical steps you can start today to better position yourself during the loan application process so you can get the financing you need, even after you’ve had a denial.

-- Reapply.
-Reach out to other lenders that offer small business loans in your area.
+3. Reapply: Reach out to other lenders that offer small business loans in your area.
 The SBA Lender Match tool is a great place to find small business financing.
 The tool is designed to help businesses in all stages find the funding that fits their needs.

 Here are some of the common reasons that loan applications are denied, steps to improve or fix each issue, and areas where alternative lenders may have more flexibility.
 Remember, sometimes getting the financing you need is more about finding the right lender for you.